Somatic Tracking 101

 Basic Somatic Tracking process:

-4. Do a slow & easy head-to-toe body scan.
+Do a slow & easy head-to-toe body scan.
 Notice the basics of the pain sensations you’re aware of in your body.
+Here you’re simply checking in with yourself and establishing a baseline for how you’re feeling as you begin.

-6. Don’t worry about “clearing your mind,” simply keep your attention gently on what's happening with your pain.
+Don’t worry about “clearing your mind,” simply keep your attention gently on what's happening with your pain.
 If you notice an intensity of focus, or that you're working to accomplish some goal, take a break, shake it out, and start over if you can.
+Remember, this is about outcome independence, not making your pain change.

-7. Stay with it as long as you like.
+Stay with it as long as you like.
 When you’re ready to complete your practice, give yourself a minute or two to transition – move around gently for a bit and don’t jump right into what’s next.
+Notice now how you’re feeling — what’s changed since you started this Somatic Tracking practice?

 Somatic Tracking can be a great way to bring down the volume on pain in your nervous system, and to take the fuel out of the emotions, beliefs & expectations that go with painful sensation.